hamidreza-hosseini/for-fun-pyyaml/README.md

 1).
 After script execution fatab.yaml entries present in /etc/fstab directory.

 2).
-For results you can refer resultfstab.
+For results you can refer results-fstab.